hamza1474/Satellite_Imagery_Unet/README.md

 (https://github.com/xyzhang89/DSTL_Image_Feature_Detection_Unet)

 <h3>Motivation:</h3>
-The purpose of this repo was to modify the code of xyzhang89 to be used with RGB channel images so to predict the model on images downloaded from google or other sources
+The purpose of this repo was to modify the code of xyzhang89 to be used with RGB channel images so to test the model on images downloaded from google or other sources
 Sample images should be copied to <code>samples/</code> directory, then refer to <code>predict.ipynb</code> to check the predictions